 What is your favorite example of eLearning graphics that you created for a course or game?

-I would say my favorite project I have worked on from a graphics perspective would be what we did for the Roche BBP course.
+I would say my favorite project I have worked on from a graphics perspective would be what we did for this BBP course.
 It was a gamified course to begin with, which is fun in itself, but I also got to play around with non-standard fonts and colors too.
 I created illustrations for the environments the “characters” existed in, and then we used photos for real people.
 My favorite part was creating the illustrated germ characters that were the villains throughout the course.

 What are some tips you have for anyone looking to start upgrading their visuals?